 Malaga's port offers plenty of entertainment options, with plenty of dining and nightlife options lining the waterfront.
-Hanging out at the Puerto de Malaga is as much see and be seen as it is enjoying the cuisine for which the city is so well-known.
+Hanging out at the Puerto de Malaga is a must-do in Malaga.
+The fresh cuisine by the port is superb.

 Attend a Malaga Event

 There are various annual events in Malaga that attract a luxury crowd.
 Malaga Carnival is a celebration of international flare, while the Malaga Gastronomy Festival is a culinary gathering of local, regional and even national eateries showing off their best plates.